cloak1505/SillyTavern-Presence/README.md

 ### Commands

-Currently there is only one command.
-	/presenceforget "Character name"
+`/presenceForceAllPresent` makes all characters remember EVERYTHING.

+`/presenceForceNonePresent` makes all characters forget EVERYTHING.

+`/presenceForget <char_name>` wipes the memory of the character.

+`/presenceRememberAll <char_name>` adds all messages to the memory of the character.

-This command COMPLETELY and IRREVERSIBLY wipes the memory of the given character.
+These commands IRREVERSIBLY toggles ALL messages to the memory of the given character(s).